razibhossain50/mawami/context.md

 ## Google OAuth 2.0 Single Sign-On Implementation

 ### Overview
-The Finder platform includes a complete Google OAuth 2.0 implementation that allows users to sign up and log in using their Google accounts.
+The Mawami platform includes a complete Google OAuth 2.0 implementation that allows users to sign up and log in using their Google accounts.
 This provides a seamless authentication experience and reduces friction in the user registration process.

 ### Backend Implementation